EsraaATEFibrahim/SE.C5.t10/README.md

 ### Project title: SPRINT 0

 ### Getting Started:
-This Repository **_"SE.C5.t10"_**  contains Sprint 0, which is mainly a description of the team members and information about them, this sprint is also for us to get used to using git hub-git bash :expressionless:
+This Repository **_"SE.C5.t10"_**  contains Sprint 0, which is mainly a description of the team members and information about them, this sprint is also for us to get used to using git hub-git bash :v:

 ## Author 1: